ReznoRMichael/hollow-knight-completion-check/README.md

   — **Grimm Troupe Content Pack** changes:
   ✅ Charm #40 Grimmchild Phase detection (No charm, 1-4) and Carefree Melody detection

+  — **Achievements Essentials** changes:
+  ✅ Moved Creatures Encountered and Hunter Notes Completed to Game Statistics (because not all 164 entries are required for the achievements)

   — **Achievements Essentials** additions:
   ✅ Journal: Flukemunga